Reaksoft/docs-2.4.4/sources/index.md

 - Strong authentication
 - Identity Federation

-The Gluu Server supports the following open standards for authentication, authorization, and identity management:
+The Gluu Server supports the following open standards for federation, authentication, authorization, and identity management:
 - SAML
 - OpenID Connect
 - UMA
 - CAS
 - SCIM
 - FIDO
 - LDAP

 Learn more about the differences between OAuth, SAML and OpenID Connect in [this blog](https://www.gluu.org/blog/oauth-vs-saml-vs-openid-connect/).